lrnzzz/pxt-ttn/customblock/README.md

 ## Initialisation

-From the interfaces, one can identify some of the parameters needed for TTN which could be created by reusing the definition of serial.redirect with addition of extra paramters.A

-Note that a parameter for the type of LoRaWAN module used should be a parameter
+From the interfaces, one can identify some of the parameters needed for TTN which could be created by reusing the definition of serial.redirect with addition of extra paramters.
+A parameter for the type of LoRaWAN module used is recommended: at the present time, RN2483 is used for disection.

 * Basic Serial for target
   * define tx/rx pins